 Hesse made him discover several topics which would haunt his thought

-In 1964, he decided to devote himself to the musical
+In 1964, he decided to devote himself to music

-composition, and entered the Conservatoire National Superieur de Musique
+composition, so went to the Conservatoire National Superieur de Musique

 history, analysis, harmony and counterpoint.